Sonu-Dutta/Frontend-3_Column_Preview_Card_Component/README.md

-# Frontend Mentor - Testimonials grid section solution
+# Frontend Mentor - 3-column preview card component solution

-This is a solution to the [Testimonials grid section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/testimonials-grid-section-Nnw6J7Un7).
+This is a solution to the [3-column preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/3column-preview-card-component-pH92eAR2-).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Overview

 ### The challenge

-Your challenge is to build out this testimonials grid section and get it looking as close to the design as possible.

-You can use any tools you like to help you complete the challenge.
-So if you've got something you'd like to practice, feel free to give it a go.

-Your users should be able to:
+Users should be able to:

-- View the optimal layout for the site depending on their device's screen size
+- View the optimal layout depending on their device's screen size
+- See hover states for interactive elements

 ### Testimonials grid section

 ![](./design/desktop-design.jpg)